I5UCC/VRCTextboxSTT/README.md

   - VRChats Ingame Textbox allowing for use with any avatar
   - [KillFrenzyAvatarText (KAT)](https://github.com/killfrenzy96/KillFrenzyAvatarText) that needs to be integrated to an avatar.
     - You can use [Frosty704's Billboard](https://github.com/Frosty704/Billboard) to add a speech bubble to your avatar.
+    - Support for up to 88 emotes!
     - Automatic Detection of KAT on an avatar.
 It will use KAT if available, otherwise fall back to VRChat Textbox.
 - Customizable button
   - You can bind the button to start transcription to any action that SteamVR allows you to set.
   - You can bind it to any key on your keyboard.